lun3x/multi_index_map/README.md

 * Each equal range of any non-unique index is stored as a BTreeSet, which we must iterate through the length of when retrieving all matching elements, and also when iterating over the whole index.

 # Default Hasher
 * The feature `rustc-hash` is enabled by default.
-It will set default hash as [`rustc-hash`](https://github.com/rust-lang/rustc-hash/).
+It will set the default hash as [`rustc-hash`](https://github.com/rust-lang/rustc-hash/).
 * The hash can be changed by specifying a `BuildHasher` implementation in the `multi_index_hash` attribute, eg. `#[multi_index_hash(ahash::RandomState)]`.
-* With default features disabled hash will be the standard library default (currently SipHash).
+* With default features disabled hash will be the standard library default (currently `SipHash`).
 This is specified in `Cargo.toml` like so:

 ```multi_index_map = { version = "*", default-features = false }```

 # How to use